 Map Map – A Game About Maps is a very charming game about, you guessed it, making maps.
 In this cozy puzzle game, players take on the role of an unnamed youth who is traveling about an ocean in a floating houseboat of adventuring kids who are looking for a long-lost treasure.
 (One of the loading screens even makes a One Piece reference.)

-I played the demo for Map Map for about 30 minutes on my Steam Deck, and I’ll likely dive back in after finishing writing.
+I played the demo for Map Map for about 30 minutes, and I’ll likely dive back in after finishing writing.
 In each level, players land on an island with missions from the different kids on the boat involving various locations on the island.
 Players have to carefully study an island’s outline, consider cardinal directions, count paces, and examine landmarks to correctly identify the desired location on a map.
 Players can use a touchscreen for drawing, which was a little janky when I tried it, but I loved the concept.
 I unlocked stickers toward the end of my playthrough, and I loved taking my cartographer skills to the next level.

 Map Map is interesting while still being relaxing.
 There’s no time limit per island, which is nice not to feel rushed.
 After putting a pushpin on your map for where the target location is, you’ll get a score on a scale of one to three stars, a la real-world geography game GeoGuessr.
 You can continue or try again if you want a better score, though there’s really no pressure to get it “exactly right.”
 The only time you’ll really have to try hard is if you want to find buried treasure with “X marks the spot” objectives.